Will Energy Prices Go Down in 2026 in the UK?

 • Geopolitical risks have significantly increased as of April 2026.

-• Policy and network charges are likely to continue to climb, driven by necessary but costly infrastructure investment programmes, as the UK seeks to invest in domestic production amidst insecure global supply chains.
+• Policy and network charges are likely to continue to climb, driven by necessary but costly infrastructure investment programmes, as the UK seeks to increase domestic production amid insecure global supply chains.

-Across the UK, a significant number of business leaders are choosing to respond to sustained energy cost pressures by simply reducing their dependence on and exposure to the grid.
+Across the UK, a considerable number of business leaders are choosing to respond to sustained energy cost pressures by simply reducing their dependence on and exposure to the grid.
 This shift helps explain the rapid growth in commercial rooftop and on-site solar deployment over the past five years.

-Solar rooftop systems provide significant energy cost savings, whilst also delivering measurable reductions in scope 2 emissions.
-Provisional data from early 2026 indicates that roughly 21.6—22GW of capacity has been installed in the UK6, up from 18GW when measured in early 2025, with commercial rooftops playing a growing role in that total.
+Solar rooftop systems provide significant energy cost savings, whilst also delivering measurable reductions in scope two emissions.
+Provisional data from early 2026 indicates that roughly 21.6—22 GW of capacity has been installed in the UK6, up from 18 GW in early 2025, with commercial rooftops playing a growing role in that total.
 This significant increase signals that business leaders are prioritising solar.

-Combining solar with cutting-edge battery technology
+Combining solar with innovative battery technology

 Ineco Energy: delivering operational excellence and outstanding solar expertise

-Ineco Energy has a decade of experience working in commercial and industrial hubs to reduce their site energy costs and carbon footprint through the design, installation, and ongoing maintenance of on-site solar and energy-efficiency solutions.
+Ineco Energy has a decade of experience working in commercial and industrial hubs to reduce their site energy costs and carbon footprint through the designinstallation, and ongoing maintenance of on-site solar and energy-efficiency solutions.

-We’ve had the pleasure of working with the biggest UK names including, but not limited to Ørsted, PepsiCo, Aviva, London Metric Property PLC, and Severn Trent Water.
+We have had the pleasure of working with the biggest UK names, including, but not limited to, ØrstedPepsiCoAvivaLondon Metric Property PLC, and Severn Trent Water.

 You can learn more about Our Projects here.